Instrumental Variable Quantile Regression with Misclassification: Instrumental variable quantile regression model with misclassification

-In this paper, I consider a measurement error problem in the treatment variable.
-Instead of observing the true treatment variable $D^\ast$, a measurement $D$ for $D^\ast$ is observed in the dataset.
-The measurement $D$ is not necessarily equal to the truth $D^\ast$, that is, $D$ may misclassify the treatment status.
-As a result, the equality (\ref{originalTestableImpe}) cannot be directly used for identifying the structural quantile function.
+The rest of this paper adds the complication that the binary treatment variable $D^\ast$ may not be observed.
+Then the equality (\ref{originalTestableImpe}) cannot be directly used for identifying the structural quantile function.